dinarcon/mbe_professors/README.md

 ```

 If you want to place the files in a different location, you need to update the path in the corresponding configuration files.
 That is the `source:path` setting in the `migrate_plus.migration.*.yml` files.

-## Examples

-This demo includes 3 migration configurations.

-* mbe_book_paragraph for importing data into paragraphs entities.
-There are no dependencies on other migrations.
-* mbe_photo_field for importing data into file entities.
-There are no dependencies on other migrations.
-* mbe_professors for importing data into node entities.
-This depend on other migrations to be run before: mbe_book_paragraph and mbe_photo_field.

-## Instructions

-* Install dependencies (composer command: `composer require 'drupal/paragraphs:^1.3' 'drupal/address:^1.4' 'drupal/migrate_plus:^4.0' 'drupal/migrate_source_csv:^2.2' 'drupal/migrate_tools:^4.0'`)
-* Download demo into /modules/custom directory.
-* Enable module.
-* Run migrations using the UI or drush.

 ### Running the migrations